 In addition to taking affirmative steps to prevent workplace discrimination, employers must take affirmative steps to respond to allegations of discrimination.
 This means taking all allegations seriously and investigating to gather sufficient evidence to reach an informed conclusion before taking (or deciding not to take) responsive action.

 Employers should not simply assume that all complaints are valid, but they should assume that all complaints could potentially be valid.
-Dismissing discrimination complaints out of hand is a common mistake that can irreparably compromise employers’ ability to defend themselves before the Equal Employment Opportunity Commission (EEOC), in state court, and the court of public opinion.
+Dismissing discrimination complaints out of hand is a mistake that can irreparably compromise employers’ ability to defend themselves before the Equal Employment Opportunity Commission (EEOC), in court, and in the court of public opinion.

 New Laws and Court Decisions Have Established Additional Anti-Discrimination Obligations for South Carolina Employers